sagdusmir/G32-Grill-Display-320x172-BT/README.md

 - Multiple **color schemes** (predefined + easy to add your own)
 - **Connection & status icons** (BLE, WiFi, battery SOC)
 - **Optional battery monitoring** the state of charge (SOC) of a connected battery can be displayed
 - **Optional MEATER® integration** shows tip temperatures & battery SOC instead of G32 probes when connected.
-Starting with BTpref-retro2.4.6 there is an alert if temperature specs are exceeded.
+There is an alert if temperature specs are exceeded.
 - **Optional Home Assistant** connectivity that exposes most of the measurements.

 See [changelog.md](changelog.md).

 ### What is missing?
-* **Meater 2 plus (aka PRO) support:** Meater 2 plus units are not supported yet
+* **Meater 2 plus (aka PRO) support:** Meater 2 plus units are currently not supported
 * **Gas Buddy:** calibration of a new gas bottle
 * **G32 light:** setting the brightness level for turning on the light in the lid